fturkmen/libgarble/README.md

 # MacOSX Port - Update Notes
 This code is just a simple MacOSX port of libgarble and some additional info has been integrated to the README.
 Note that you need to install OpenSSL on your Mac.
-Changes to the course code include:
+Changes to the source code include:

 + Compile Configuration has been done as follows for MacOSX support:
 ```